brefphp/extra-php-extensions/Readme.md

 #### Config

-We build the docker layers in parallel if the GNU `parallel` command is available.
-To make sure to build docker images in sequence run `make publish parallel=false`

 You can also build only one specific layer by providing `layer=blackfire` to `make`.
 Same thing for some specific version(s) of php by providing `php_versions="73 74"` to `make`.
 You can invoke both ways: